 How does the saying go?
 “You think hiring a professional is expensive…try working with an amateur”.
 It’s an important consideration, especially because you want your marketing budget to achieve as much as possible.
 Although you will be confined to your marketing budget, we would always urge you to choose marketing support carefully, even if it means pushing to the top end of what you can afford.

 You should expect to pay professional rates for a professional marketing agency.
 After all, they will have years of experience, industry contacts and knowledge to underpin your marketing activities and give you the best ROI.
-Look for agencies that have a good reputation in your field – people come to Cosmetic Digital, for example, because we know the cosmetic medical industry inside and out.
+Look for agencies that have a good reputation in your field – people come to Cosmetic Digital, for example, because we know the dental and aesthetic industry inside and out.

 If your budget is tight, it can be tempting to dabble in some DIY marketing.
 This can be a lot more costly in the long-term.
 Without guidance, how can you be sure that you’re spending your marketing budget wisely?
 How effective is your copy at creating conversions?
 How much do you really know about SEO?